lboos/Hindi-reader/README.md

 on www.storyweaver.org.in"
 ```

-**Hindi to English word translation** - user can input a Devanagari word from the document (using copy/paste) and the output is an English translation of the word.
+**2. Hindi to English word translation** - user can input a Devanagari word from the document (using copy/paste) and the output is an English translation of the word.

 For example, "आम" is translated to "mango".